'Hijabi Like Me', Video Clip from 'Founders Like Me' Video Series by SHE

 Although a full-time master’s student of public policy at Harvard University’s John F. Kennedy School of Government, Rana regularly travels from Boston to other states, such as Washington D.C. and New York, and other countries to teach her self-defense classes.
 WISE also has an international team of over two dozen people who have been trained to support the program in various locations.
 Rana plans to continue WISE’s momentum of connecting women within the U.S. and internationally to support each other and reach their full potential free of negativity, hate, and violence.

-Soon to come, check out Rana's exclusive video clip, 'Hijabi like Me' on our YouTube channel (STORYOFSHE Admin).
+Check out Rana's exclusive video clip, 'Hijabi like Me' on our YouTube channel.